standard-fish/creative-racket-2022/README.md

 * **You can enter as many times as you like**
 * Entries need to be runnable by other racketeers.

-See [TOOLS](TOOLS.md) for some suggestions but you can use anything.
+See [TOOLS](TOOLS.md) for some suggestions but you can use anything you like.

 It is easy to enter: [Entry form](https://github.com/standard-fish/racket-creative-graphics-2022/issues/new?assignees=spdegabrielle&labels=&template=submit-competition-entry.md&title=%5BENTRY%5D)  (If you can't use github let us know)